VortexAMM/python-dex-contract/README.md

 A--->|dex_storage, lp_storage, am|exchange-4
 ```

+The `launchExchange` calls two entrypoints - the `setBaker` entrypoint and the `setLqtAddress` entrypoint.

+#### Set baker:
+This is an internal entrypoint, called only by the `launchExchange` entrypoint.
+It adds a baker to all exchanges with an `XTZ` pool.
+The `baker` is determined by the factory's `default_baker` storage entry.
+For exchanges with no `XTZ` pools, the baker address remains `None`, and `freeze_baker` is set as `True`.
+All baker reward related actions are disabled for these exchanges.
+#### Set LQT address
+This is an internal entrypoint, called by the `launchExchange` entrypoint.
+It adds a newly deployed LP token's FA1.2 contract to the launched exchange, with the metadata sent as input to the `launchExchange` entrypoint.

 ### Remove exchange:
 This entrypoint is used to remove an individual exchange from the factory's entries.
 The exchange can still be active after its removal, but is not linked to the system and can be replaced by a differnt exchange for its tokens.